Sentencia libri De anima

 tertio vero ostendit difficultatem huius scientiae, ibi: omnino autem et penitus difficillimorum etc.

-Third, at to ascertain anything reliable, he warns of its difficulty.
+Third, at to ascertain, however, anything reliable (402a10; [9]), he warns of its difficulty.

 Circa primum duo facit: